juddfranklin1/hooray-points/README.md

 With Hooray, you can:
 - Define actions that you want to do (or avoid);
 - Define rewards (incentives) that you can earn by doing what you need to do and avoiding what you need to avoid
+- Download PDF "Vouchers" related to rewards claimed (fun for special activities)
 - Set goals *
 - Track progress *
 - Be part of a team doing the same thing *

+\* indicates that a feature is incompletely implemented.

 ## details